lupomikti/3dmigoto-ini-extension/README.md

 More info about how to customize things after installing the files can be found in the [README for Kate](kate-plugin/README.md).

+### Zed Editor

+There is now support for the Zed Editor thanks to the [Tree Sitter](https://github.com/lupomikti/tree-sitter-migoto) implementation of the Migoto DSL.
+The extension has been added as a submodule to this repo to keep things in a cohesive place.

+To install the extension for Zed, you will need to follow the instructions for [Installing a Dev Extension](https://zed.dev/docs/extensions/developing-extensions#developing-an-extension-locally) using the [migoto-ini-zed](https://codeberg.org/lupomikti/migoto-ini-zed) repo (not this one, as the `extension.toml` is not configured for it).

+> [!warning]
+> Please be advised that Zed will clone the repo and build the tree-sitter-migoto parser with WebAssembly as the target.
+This can take a while to build because the DSL is far from simple and produces a large lexing function which WebAssembly is poorly optimized to handle.
+On my machine with a Ryzen 9 5900X and 32GB RAM, the WebAssembly takes 1 minute to build and can use upward of 16GB RAM on its own.

 ## Development Info

 The main thing to note about how this project is set up in its current state is that instead of using YAML for the tmLanguage grammars and then converting to JSON, it uses TOML for them and then converts to JSON.
 The sublime-syntax files are also first written in TOML and then converted to YAML.
 The conversions are done with two simple scripts in the `bin` directory; the `package.json` is set up such that while in the project root, you can type `toml-to-json` or `toml-to-yaml` in the CLI and it will perform the intended conversion with no need for `npm run` (you do need to be sure to link them first though by running `npm link` in the project root; this only needs to be done once).

+After cloning this repo, the first thing to do is `npm install` so that the necessary packages are added.

 #### VS Code Extension

-To build the VS Code Extension VSIX package while in its directory (vscode-ext), you will need to have installed `vsce` and then should do one of the following:
+To build the VS Code Extension VSIX package, you will need to have installed `vsce` and then should do one of the following:

 1. `cd vscode-ext && npm run build-vsce <version>`

 2. `cd vscode-ext && vsce package <version> [--pre-release] --follow-symlinks --ignoreFile "..\.vscodeignore" --no-git-tag-version`

 `<version>` can be like "0.4.3" or "minor" to increment only the minor number from the previous value in `package.json`.

+You can navigate to the `vscode-ext` directory first and run the above commands without the `cd` as well.

 Because this will change the `package.json` version, you should always run it before building the other editor packages.